Maryland Route 201: Route description

 MD 201 intersects Riverdale Road and MD 410 (East–West Highway), then follows the eastern boundary of Riverdale Park, meeting the southern terminus of MD 431 (River Road).
 The route runs along the border of Riverdale Park to Brier Ditch, just north of which the highway intersects Campus Drive and Good Luck Road.
-The former road provides access to the University of Maryland, the College Park Airport, and the College Park–University of Maryland station on the Washington Metro's Green and Yellow lines.
+The former road provides access to the University of Maryland, the College Park Airport, and the College Park–University of Maryland station on the Washington Metro's Green Line.
 MD 201 begins to be paralleled by the middle segment of Edmonston Road to the west; this road forms the eastern boundary of the city of College Park and then the town of Berwyn Heights.
 On the east side of the state highway is Greenbelt Park within the city of Greenbelt.
 MD 201 expands to six lanes at its intersection with Pontiac Street then fully enters Greenbelt at its diamond interchange with MD 193 (Greenbelt Road).

 MD 201 has a partial cloverleaf interchange with I-95/I-495 (Capital Beltway) and meets the western end of Crescent Road opposite the entrance to MDSHA's District 3 office.
 The highway drops to four lanes at Ivy Lane as it curves northwest.
-MD 201 drops to two lanes and its name changes to Edmonston Road at the northern city limit of Greenbelt at Cherrywood Lane, which leads to the Greenbelt Metro station along the Green and Yellow lines.
+MD 201 drops to two lanes and its name changes to Edmonston Road at the northern city limit of Greenbelt at Cherrywood Lane, which leads to the Greenbelt Metro station along the Green Line.
 The highway continues through the Beltsville Agricultural Research Center, within which the highway crosses Beaverdam Creek and curves north to its terminus at the intersection of Powder Mill Road and Edmonston Road on the eastern edge of Beltsville.
 The intersection also serves as the signed eastern terminus of MD 212, which is officially MD 212A at this location.
 Powder Mill Road continues east as the main highway through the research farm; Edmonston Road continues north as a county highway.

 MD 201 is part of the main National Highway System from the District of Columbia to MD 459 just north of MD 201's interchange with US 50 and the Baltimore–Washington Parkway in Tuxedo.
-The highway is also an intermodal connector from Paint Branch Parkway near College Park to Cherrywood Lane in Greenbelt and a National Highway System principal arterial from MD 459 to Paint Branch Parkway.
+The highway is also an intermodal connector from Campus Drive near College Park to Cherrywood Lane in Greenbelt and a National Highway System principal arterial from MD 459 to Campus Drive.